Narrowmouthed catshark

-The narrowmouthed catshark (Schroederichthys bivius) is a catshark of the family Scyliorhinidae, found from central Chile around the Straits of Magellan, to Argentina between latitudes 23° S and 56° S, at depths down to about 180 m in the Atlantic Ocean and about 360 m in the Pacific.
+The narrowmouthed catshark (Schroederichthys bivius) is a coloured catshark belonging to the family Atelomycteridae, found from central Chile around the Straits of Magellan, to Argentina between latitudes 23° S and 56° S, at depths down to about 180 m in the Atlantic Ocean and about 360 m in the Pacific.
 It can grow to a length of up to 70 cm.
 The reproduction of this catshark is oviparous.

+Taxonomy

+The narrowmouthed catshark was first formally described as Scyllium bivium in 1838 in the book Systematische Beschreibung der Plagiostomen written by Johannes Peter Müller and Friedrich Gustav Jakob Henle, in which they ascribe the name to the Scottish surgeon and zoologist Andrew Smith.
+Smith gave the type locality as the Cape of Good Hope when he published the name in the South African Quarterly Journal of October 1831.
+This species is classified within the genus Schroederichthys which is currently included in the family Atelomycteridae, the coloured catsharks.

 Description

-As a juvenile, the narrowmouthed catshark is elongated and very slender, but as it grows its proportions change and it becomes rather more thickset.
+As a juvenile, the narrowmouthed catshark is elongated and very slender, but as it grows, its proportions change and it becomes rather more thickset.
 Its adult length can reach 70 cm or more.
 The snout is rounded and slender and the front nasal flaps are narrow and lobed.
 This fish displays heterodont dentition; the mouth is long in both sexes, but is longer and narrower in males, with teeth that are twice the height of those of females.
 The general colour of the dorsal surface of both sexes is greyish-brown, with seven or eight dark brown saddles.
 Some large dark spots are scattered along the body but do not occur on the saddles.
 There are also many small white spots on the upper half of the body.